 She has 24 years of work experience, and has worked with Nigeria Shippers’ Council as a Senior System Analyst prior to joining Standard Chartered Bank in 1999.
 She is happily married with children.

-Mobola Faloye - Chief Risk Officer and Head, Operational Risk
+Mobola Faloye - Chief Risk Officer, Executive Compliance Officer & Head, Operational Risk

-Mobola Faloye is the Chief Risk Officer and Head, Operational Risk, for West Africa.
-She is also the Country Chief Risk Officer for Nigeria and sits on the Board of Standard Chartered Bank Nigeria Limited as Executive Director, Risk.
+Mobola Faloye is the Chief Risk Officer and sits on the Board of Standard Chartered Bank Nigeria Limited as Executive Director, Risk.
 She joined the Bank in May 2015.
 Mobola serves as a strategic enabler for the achievement of SCB’s business objectives; utilising qualitative and quantitative engines to optimise the risk/reward balance without compromising the Bank’s integrity and core standards.

 Mobola has over 25 years’ proven management expertise and brings a wealth of experience to the banking and asset/fund management sectors.
 She has worked for various local and international financial institutions in dynamic Transaction Management and Risk Management roles.
 Prior to joining the Bank, she was the Chief Risk Officer & Head Enterprise-wide Risk Management Division of Guaranty Trust Bank, Nigeria – managing the implementation of an enterprise-wide risk management framework and putting in place infrastructure, policies, procedures, systems and awareness platforms.
 Some of her previous roles also include Associate Director, Credit Risk Management at Swiss Banking Corporation (now UBS AG), Senior Operational Risk Manager, Citibank UK and Global Head of Derivatives Documentation, Aberdeen Asset Management plc.